Hero Image

 Post Master's Certificates (Counseling)

-Post-Master's Certificates in Counseling are designed to meet licensure requirements and are available in both Clinical Mental Health Counseling and School Counseling for students with a previously earned Master's in Counseling.
+Certificates are designed to meet licensure requirements and are available in both Clinical Mental Health Counseling and School Counseling for students with a previously earned master’s degree in Counseling.

 Courses are taken in an interactive, online format and are not campus-based.